ilrWebServices/ilr/README.md

-# ILR Drupal 8 Site
+# ILR Drupal 10 Site

-This is the Drupal 8 version of https://www.ilr.cornell.edu, AKA The Marketing Site.
+This is the Drupal 10 version of https://www.ilr.cornell.edu, AKA The Marketing Site.

 It is based on the [Composer template for Drupal projects][].

 ## Requirements

 - git
-- PHP 7.2 or greater
+- PHP 8.2 or greater
 - the PHP [ImageMagick extension][] (for PDF thumbnail generation)
 - Composer
-- Drush ([Drush launcher][] is recommended, since a copy of Drush is included in this project)
+- Drush (included in this project; use the bash/zsh `drush` function below to use it)
-- Node.js 8.x or greater (for theming)
+- Node.js 18.x or greater (for theming; a `.tool-versions` file is included for use with [asdf][])

 ## Setup